 Suffice to say, that this method of assigning medicinal qualities based on observed physical traits was generally inaccurate (although quite amusing and interesting now).
 Some cultures claimed that it could make you invisible.

-On the other hand, it was accurately touted as a ‘friend of the liver’ back in 200 A.D, and has been made into a popular liver tonic ever since then.
-People suffering from a toothache were made to chew on the bitter leaves or roots to alleviate the pain and swelling.
+On the other hand, it was accurately touted as a ‘friend of the liver’ back in 200 A.D and has been made into a popular liver tonic ever since then.
+People suffering from toothache were made to chew on the bitter leaves or roots to alleviate the pain and swelling.

 Modern Medicinal Uses

 Luckily, modern studies have investigated the medicinal value of chicory.
-Just like many other plants, the bitter taste of chicory has been found to increase the amount of bile produced by the liver, and therefore, it can aid digestion, and possibly treat kidney stones, gallstones and various other liver ailments (so it really is a ‘friend of the liver’).
+Just like many other plants, the bitter taste of chicory has been found to increase the amount of bile produced by the liver, and therefore, it can aid digestion, and possibly treat kidney stones, gallstones, and various other liver ailments (so it really is a ‘friend of the liver).

 The white sap found throughout the whole plant contains lactucarium.
 This is a similar compound to opium, but much milder and safer.
 It’s lactucarium that gives chicory its mild sedative and anti-inflammatory properties, and which provides pain relief.
-It has been found to be as effective as other non-steroidal anti-inflammatory drugs, such as Ibuprofen pain killers.Studies have also found the roots to be high in anti-oxidants and have strong anti-bacterial properties.
+It has been found to be as effective as other non-steroidal anti-inflammatory drugs, such as Ibuprofen painkillers.
+Studies have also found the roots to be high in antioxidants and have strong anti-bacterial properties.
 Chicory roots can also decrease blood pressure by expanding blood vessel walls.
 As a diuretic, it stimulates the production of urine, which therefore assists the kidneys to remove toxins and excess fluids.
-This increase in urination leads to the removal of uric acid and excess fluids, which can subsequently treat arthritis, gout and urinary tract infections.
+This increase in urination leads to the removal of uric acid and excess fluids, which can subsequently treat arthritis, gout, and urinary tract infections.

 Chicory can reduce the severity of allergic reactions by inhibiting the production of histamines.

 Although quite small, chicory root is a surprising source of fiber.
-It consists of 16% inulin, which is a soluble type of fiber that is associated with improving the health of the entire intestinal track, as well as responsible for producing a mild laxative and sedative effect.
+It consists of 16% inulin, which is a soluble type of fiber that is associated with improving the health of the entire intestinal tract, as well as responsible for producing a mild laxative and sedative effect.
 It is surprisingly common in gluten-free and high fiber products, and when processed, inulin takes on a slightly sweet taste which can also be used as a natural sweetener.

 Research has also identified some compounds in chicory that can kill the malaria parasite and mosquito larvae.